Fasikaw/Toy01-Common-Knowledge-R-Python/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/35473242-ef2a6290-0374-11e8-8da3-d4c83f591431.jpg" width="500" height="40" />

 Save these two data frames as CSV files to use later on in a different program.
 Specify the dataframe, file destination, and the separator.
-Row names are used by default, but I typically set it to "false".
+Row names are used by default, but I typically set it to "FALSE".
 ```
 write.table(income_total, "C:/Users/Minkun/Desktop/classes_1/NanoDeg/1.Data_AN/L7/---New R/data/income-totals.csv", row.names=FALSE, sep=",")
 write.table(income0813, "C:/Users/Minkun/Desktop/classes_1/NanoDeg/1.Data_AN/L7/---New R/data/income-2008-13.csv", row.names=FALSE, sep=",")